 More on the Exhibitions

-As well as the UK exhibition at Southbank Centre the Koestler Trust holds shows of local artwork in different areas each year.
+As well as the UK exhibition at Southbank Centre the Trust holds shows of local artwork in different areas each year.
 This gives work in those areas an extra chance to be seen, win awards and sell.
-In the 2014 Awards year we plan to hold exhibitions in Scotland (with Tramway in Glasgow), the West Midlands (with mac, Birmingham) and Wales (with Wales Millennium Centre, Cardiff).
+In the 2015 Awards year we plan to hold exhibitions in Scotland (with Tramway in Glasgow) and the North East (with BALTIC and Gateshead Library).